supertoshibaz/toshy-coding_agent/README.md

-### <u>It is my first attempt to make some agent.
+### It is my first attempt to make some agent.
 It works, but not actually helpful for real pipelines.
-If you looking for reals tools, check out other my projects in profile.</u>
+If are you looking for reals tools, check out other my projects in profile.

 # tr-agent Coding Agent v0.1
 [Rivet][riv]-based coding agent for work in VSCode. \